All Products

 If a cluster has ARMS Addon Token, ARMS performs password-free authorization on the cluster.
 ARMS Addon Token may not exist in some ACK managed clusters.
 We recommend that you check whether an ACK managed cluster has ARMS Addon Token before you use ARMS to monitor applications in the cluster.
 If the cluster has no ARMS Addon Token, you must manually authorize the cluster to access ARMS.

-3. On the Cluster Information page, click the Cluster Resources tab.
-Then, click the link next to Worker RAM Role.
+2. On the Basic Information tab of the Cluster Information page, click the link next to Worker RAM Role in the Cluster Resources section.

-• To monitor an application deployed in an ACK dedicated cluster or registered cluster, make sure that the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions are granted to the RAM user.
+• To monitor an application deployed in an ACK dedicated cluster or registered cluster, make sure that the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions are granted to the Alibaba Cloud account.
 For more information about how to grant permissions to a RAM user, see Grant permissions to a RAM user.

-After you install the ack-onepilot component, you must enter the AccessKey ID and AccessKey secret of the Alibaba Cloud account in the configuration file of the ack-onepilot component.
+After you install the ARMS agent, you must enter the AccessKey ID and AccessKey secret of the Alibaba Cloud account in the configuration file of the ARMS agent.

 1. In the left-side navigation pane, choose Applications > Helm.
 Then, click Update next to ack-onepilot.